-- 1. The student's sophomore year; - The student and student's parent(s) have been advised of the specific benefits of graduating with an endorsement, including but not restricted acknowledging that graduating without an endorsement may not satisfy the admission requirements of many four-year universities or colleges; - 3.
-The student and student's parent(s) have submitted written acknowledgement to the Campus Director, signed by all parties, that the student should be permitted to take the basic Foundation Graduation Program;
+- 1. The student has completed their sophomore year; - 2.
+The student and student's parent(s) have been advised of the specific benefits of graduating with an endorsement, including but not restricting acknowledgement that graduating without an endorsement may not satisfy the admission requirements of many four-year universities or colleges; and - 3.
+The student and student's parent(s) have submitted written acknowledgement to the Campus Director, signed by all parties, that the student should be permitted to take the basic Foundation Graduation Program.

-After having satisfied the above criteria to move to the Foundation Graduation Program a student has the right-and is encouraged-to pursue at any time course requirements necessary to satisfy an Endorsement and/or Distinguished Levels of Achievement.
+After having satisfied the above criteria to move to the Foundation Graduation Program, a student has the right-and is encouraged-to pursue at any time course requirements necessary to satisfy an Endorsement and/or Distinguished Level of Achievement.